 - 16) How did you think [situation] went?
 How could we improve that together?

-Fixing problems when they’re small is one of the best ways to keep your managers out of reactivate management mode (aka- Fire fighting).
+Fixing problems when they’re small is one of the best ways to keep your managers out of reactivate management mode (aka- fire fighting).
 By asking these questions, you make it clear they can safely discuss issues with you before they’re massive problems.
+You also get them thinking about exactly the kinds of things they should be doing and asking of their own teams.

 Questions to ask about resources they need & how they perceive you

 With changing teams, and new goals, comes new challenges.
-What was the right mix of resources and support may not work now.
+What was the right mix of resources and support previously may not work now.
 The best way to find out is to ask.
+Whether it’s a new team, or a manager you’ve worked with for a long time, these questions can give you fresh perspective:

 - 17) What’s one thing I could do to better support you?

-- 18) What’s the biggest bottleneck or blockers that affects you and your team doing their jobs well?
+- 18) What’s the biggest bottleneck or blockers that affects you and your team doing their jobs well right now?

 - 19) What would you change if you had my job?
 Why that?

-- 20) What do you want to know about my job?
+- 20) What do you want to know about my job and responsibilities now?

 - 21) What would you do to help the person replacing you if you had my job?